 Things to Try in 2019-2020

 - Hand warmers.
 Out of everything, my hands just never wanted to stay warm.
 For the first mile they would be frozen, by the second or third mile they’d start sweating, but then they’d just freeze all over again.
 I tried wearing multiple pairs of gloves and even mitten over them, but nothing kept them warm enough.
 This year I’m going to try putting hand warmers inside my gloves and see if that helps.
-There is probably nothing worse than running with frozen hands!
+There is nothing worse than running with frozen hands!

 Cold Weather & Medical Devices